 Free guide · Hospital discharge

-Hospital discharge is a cliff edge.
+Hospital discharge triggers the aged care clock.
 Some options — especially Transition Care — close permanently the moment the person leaves.
 This guide works backwards from the discharge date so nothing gets missed.

-In short: Enter the discharge date and this guide shows every action in order of urgency.
-Three things are critical regardless of timing: ask to speak with the hospital social worker today, ask about Transition Care before discharge (the window closes permanently at discharge), and confirm a My Aged Care referral has been submitted.
+Three things are critical regardless of timing: Ask to speak with the hospital social worker today.
+Ask about Transition Care before discharge — this window closes permanently at discharge.
+Confirm a My Aged Care referral has been submitted.

 By Steve Hadfield, AgedCareActionPlan.au